JuanLPalacios/OOP-school-library/README.md

 2.- Change the directory to the enumerables directory
 `cd OOP-school-library`

-3.- to run test script run this command:
+3.- to run the app run this command:
 `ruby main.rb`

+## Unit Tests (Rspec)

+To run the unit tests follow these steps.

+1.- In the terminal run this command:
+`rspec`

+2.- For test with description run this command:
+`rspec --format documentation`

 ## Authors